JimDunphy/DockerZimbraRHEL8/README.md

 ~/Zimbra  ➡️  /mnt/zimbra
 ```

-You should create this directory **before running the container**, e.g.:
+If you do not do docker.sh --init, you should create this directory **before running the container**, e.g.:

 ```bash
 mkdir -p ~/Zimbra